-To initiate dissertation research, the student is required to prepare a research proposal that describes the background, purpose, and methods of the research, the outcome anticipated, and the contribution to the field.
+To initiate dissertation research, the student is required to prepare a research proposal.
 This proposal must be in written form and must be presented to the advisory committee at a meeting where all committee members are present (in person, via phone or video teleconference).

+The research proposal should describe the background, purpose, and methods of the research, the outcome anticipated, and the contribution to the field.
 The student should consult with their committee regarding expectations for length, scope, and format.

 Signatures of each committee member on the proposal approval form signify approval of the proposed research effort.
 This form is delivered to the ENGE Graduate Program Coordinator for inclusion in the student's academic record.
-A student pursuing a PhD should demonstrate the ability to carry out original and creative research, and the results of the research should be sufficiently significant to be publishable in a major technical journal.
+A student pursuing a PhD should demonstrate the ability to carry out original and creative research, and the results of the research should be sufficiently significant to be publishable in a major academic journal.
 Thus, the writing style, grammar, and spelling of the proposal and dissertation should reflect a high level of skill in written communication.